smp-007/smp-007/README.md

 # About Me
 - 👋 Hello!
 I'm Pai.
-I'm a Research associate in Team Additive manufacturing at Neue materialien Bayreuth GmbH with a passion for data-driven material science and Machine learning.
+I'm a Research associate in Team Additive manufacturing for Polymers at Neue materialien Bayreuth GmbH with a passion for data-driven material science and Machine learning.
 - 👀 I’m interested in ML algorithms, Data analysis, Data processing, IoT
 - 🌱 In my free time, I enjoy travelling, watching TV shows in Netflix, watch FC Barcelona play,
 - 💞️ I’m looking to collaborate on machine learning related projects closely associated in the field of material science.